ordina-jworks/ordina-jworks.github.io/_posts/2019-02-16-ddd-europe.md

 * dependencies on other teams

-In software development estimates are often used to attempt to predict the future. when will it be done? how much will it cost? what can we get done this sprint? what can we get done for this money?
+In software development estimates are often used to attempt to predict the future.
+When will it be done?
+How much will it cost?
+What can we get done this sprint?
+What can we get done for this amount of money?

 Basically we use estimates to help us make decisions.